"The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software"

 Note: Sensors which are added to libraries are not counted against the maximum number of sensors of your license.

 Click the Libraries entry from the main menu to view or add custom views of your network's status and monitoring data.
 Hover over Start Libraries to show other menu items.
 Choose between:

 Open the Libraries overview list where you can view or add custom device tree views of your network status and monitoring data.

 Open an assistant to directly create a new library.

 Open an existing library.
-Hover to show other menu items.
+Hover over Select Library to show other menu items.
 Follow the menu path (it is specific to your setup) to select a library and open it.

 In the All view, you see a list of all existing libraries.
 Using the links next to a library name, you can perform the following actions.